piotr-cz/cockpit-sql-driver/README.md

 - callable

-  [unlike SQLite](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php) PDO MySQL driver doesn't have support for User Defined Functions in php language so callable is evaluated on every result fetch
+  [unlike SQLite](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php) PDO MySQL and PostgreSQL drivers don't have support for User Defined Functions in PHP language so callable is evaluated on every result fetch.
+  If you have lots of documents in collection and care about performance use other filters.

 - `$in`, `$nin`